AlegriGroup/CodingGuidelines/README.md

 We use the recommendation of Microsoft, which is
 > Alegri.(&lt;Product&gt;|&lt;Technology&gt;)[.&lt;Feature&gt;][.&lt;Subnamespace&gt;]

+# Git
+We use git with git flow as our source code control and release management.
+It recommended to use tools like SourceTree for easier usage.

+## Branching
+- Fork from develop branch to a own repository
+- Code like a hero
+- Create a pull request to develop branch

+## git flow:
+- Start a feature branch from develop branch (SourceTree)
+- Finish feature branch (SourceTree)
+- Commit to develop branch (SourceTree)
+- Merge master branch (GitHub)
+- Create a release tag (GitHub)

+## NuGet
+- Commit on develop triggers a NuGet (or myget) pre-release package
+- Create a release on GitHub triggers a NuGet stable package

 # Alegri projects on GitHub

 | Name | Description |